-- Complete and return your HIF by the annual deadline or submit a Change of Circumstance Form within 14 days of:: - an increase or decrease in household income by more than \$50 per week; or - · change in the number of household occupants. - · Provide all the required evidence of household income and composition as required by CEHL. - Ensure that each household member, 18 or over, has completed their section of the HIF and signed the declaration.
+- Complete and return your HIF by Friday, March 14 OR submit a Change of Circumstance Form within 14 days of: - a permanent decrease to income, or - change in the number of household occupants. - If there are increases to a renter's household income, rent will be reassessed at the next scheduled rent review. - Provide all the required evidence of household income and composition as required by CEHL. - Ensure that each household member, 18 or over, has completed their section of the HIF and signed the declaration.